pablq/mobot-sketch/README.md

 The following commands run the programs:

 `node gardenMapAscii.js data/mobot-map1.json`
-or

 `node gardenMapAscii.js data/mobot-map2.json`

-and

 `node gardenMapAscii-2d.js data/mobot-map1.json`
-or

 `node gardenMapAscii-2d.js data/mobot-map2.json`

 All output goes to the /output directory.

 They were written for fun and practice.
-I enjoyed putting the draw functions in a seperate file.
+I enjoyed putting the draw functions in a separate file.
 I'm sure there are many ways I could have written this better.

 I welcome feedback.